 - Need: Rural Appalachian Kentucky residents have deficits in health resources and health status, including high levels of cancer, heart disease, hypertension, asthma, and diabetes.

 - Intervention: Kentucky Homeplace was created as a community health worker initiative to address the lifestyle choices, inadequate health insurance, and environmental factors that are believed to contribute to these diseases.

 - Results: From July 2001 to June 2016, over 152,262 rural residents have been served.
 Preventive health strategies, screenings, educational services, and referrals are all offered at no charge to clients.

 Effective (About evidence-level criteria)

 Kentucky Homeplace was created in 1994 by the University of Kentucky Center of Excellence in Rural Health and funded by the Kentucky General Assembly to combat health disparities in rural areas of the state.
 This community health worker (CHW) initiative was first based in the eastern town of Hazard, KY, and has since connected thousands of rural Kentucky residents with medical, environmental, and social services.

-A majority of clients served are at 100%-133% of the federal poverty level.
-Kentucky Homeplace does not charge the clients for services provided.
+A majority of the clients served are at 100%-133% of the federal poverty level.
+Kentucky Homeplace does not charge clients for services provided.
 Within their communities, these services include:

-- Providing health information and coaching
+- Free health information

 Kentucky Homeplace puts an emphasis on care coordination and health coaching on the following: